 - Don’t take up too much space: Japanese trains are known for being more than often crowded; therefore, try to take as little space as possible.
 When boarding crowded trains, you won’t have much personal space, so don’t be surprised if you are inches apart from someone else!

 - Don’t smoke: Japan is the only country I know where smoking is not allowed outside unless in designated areas.
-However, there is a strict no-smoking rule in trains (except for the Shinkansen where you can find smoking carriages)
+However, there is a strict no-smoking rule on trains (except for the Shinkansen, where you can find smoking carriages)